General Guidelines and Instructions

 Proofread your proposal, and proofread it again.
 Review it with your sponsor.

-If your project received internal funding (Perry, Abshire or Soden awards) or external support, or if it stems from study abroad, this information should be noted in the text box next to "Research Funding Source or OCS program."
-For example: "This project was funded by a Perry Summer Research Award from Whitman College."
+NOTE: If your project received internal funding (e.g. Abshire, Faculty-Student Summer Research Award) or external support, or if it stems from study abroad, this information must be noted in the text box next to "Research Funding Source or OCS program."
+For example: "This project was funded by a Faculty-Student Summer Research Award from Whitman College."
 If you do not know the precise source or sources that funded your research, inquire with your faculty sponsor.

-All proposals involving human subjects must be approved by the Whitman's Institutional Review Board in advance of your research, whether conducted on campus or abroad.
+NOTE: All proposals involving human subjects must be approved by the Whitman's Institutional Review Board in advance of your research, whether conducted on campus or abroad.
 If your proposal involves human subjects, you must have an IRB number in order to present your research at the conference.
 For information about the approval process, contact the IRB directly at IRB@whitman.edu.
 When you receive your IRB number, add it to your online proposal.